phpearth/docs/articles/oop/design-patterns/state.md

 To change the state of the state machine, change the current "state" pointer.
 The State pattern does not specify where the state transitions will be defined.
 The choices are two: the "context" object, or each individual State derived class.
 The advantage of the latter option is ease of adding new State derived classes.
 The disadvantage is each State derived class has knowledge of (coupling to) its siblings, which introduces dependencies between subclasses.

 A table-driven approach to designing finite state machines does a good job of specifying state transitions, but it is difficult to add actions to accompany the state transitions.
-The pattern-based approach uses code (instead of data structures) to specify state transitions, but it does a good job of accomodating state transition actions.
+The pattern-based approach uses code (instead of data structures) to specify state transitions, but it does a good job of accommodating state transition actions.

 ## Structure

 The state machine's interface is encapsulated in the "wrapper" class.
 The wrappee hierarchy's interface mirrors the wrapper's interface with the exception of one additional parameter.
 The extra parameter allows wrappee derived classes to call back to the wrapper class as necessary.
 Complexity that would otherwise drag down the wrapper class is neatly compartmented and encapsulated in a polymorphic hierarchy to which the wrapper object delegates.

 <img src="https://lh6.googleusercontent.com/SZDGJ3yFxb_CKTGYDmrBJ1SQMjUwVai_jspCfPJWKAU=w1206-h725-no">

 ## Example